 The yellow indicator light turns on.

-The tire pressure of one or more tires has decreased or the tire is structurally damaged.
+The tire pressure of one or more tires has decreased, or the tire is structurally damaged.
+A visible flat tire is not the only sign of a problem; pressure loss can also occur gradually and may not be obvious during a quick visual inspection.

-3. If there is no visible damage on the tires, drive at reduced speed to the nearest gas station and check the tire pressure.
+3. If there is no visible damage on the tires, drive at reduced speed to the nearest gas station and check the tire pressure with an accurate pressure gauge.

 4. If one of the tires is damaged, change the damaged wheel ⇒ Wheel change.
 If necessary, contact an authorized Volkswagen dealer or authorized Volkswagen Service Facility for assistance.